Twitter shares to be suspended on NYSE as Musk nears takeover | Business

 Twitter shares to be suspended on NYSE as Musk nears takeover

-Twitter's shares were up about 1% at $53.92 in premarket trading, compared with Musk's offer price of $54.20 per share.
+Twitter's shares were up about 1% at $53.94 in early trading on Thursday.
 The stock has surged nearly 65% from a four-month low hit in July.

 Twitter Inc shares will be suspended from trading on Friday, the New York Stock Exchange's website showed, as billionaire Elon Musk faces a court-ordered Oct.
 28 deadline to close his $44 billion deal to buy the social media company.